dadhi/DryIoc/README.md

 #### Reliability
 * Unit-tested with 100% coverage.
-* Thread-safe (lock-free in _v2.0_): registrations and resolutions could be done in parallel without corrupting container state.
+* Thread-safe (lock-free in _v2.0_): registrations and resolutions could be made in parallel without corrupting container state.
 * Recursive dependency detection (cycle in object graph).
 * Error handling with `ContainerException` inherited from `InvalidOperationException` to filter container related exceptions.
 * Throws exceptions as early as possible.